ProjectBucephalus/Issue/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Urgency (out of 10)**
+How urgent is the issue?
+Please include justification.
+Be aware that this is no more than you advising us, we will do an independant review and assess urgency.
+1  is a minor inconvinience and 10 is total robot failiure.

 **Additional context**
 Add any other context or screenshots about the feature request here.